 - Taking more hydrocodone than prescribed

-- White powder and strange dust on hard objects – abusers often crush capsules into powder
+- White powder and strange dust on hard objects – abusers often crush capsules into powder and snort it

 - Taking solution with a household spoon without measuring it

 - Withdrawal from social activities and events